Pennsylvania Route 100: History

 When Pennsylvania first legislated routes in 1911, what would become PA 100 was legislated as Legislative Route 282 between the Delaware border and Lenape, Legislative Route 134 between Lenape and West Chester, Legislative Route 147 between West Chester and Pottstown, Legislative Route 284 between Pottstown and Hereford, and Legislative Route 158 between Hereford and Shimerville.
 At this time, the road was paved between Boyertown and north of Bally.
 By 1926, the entire length of the road between Chadds Ford and north of Hereford was paved.
 PA 62 was designated in 1927 to run from the Delaware border south of Chadds Ford north to US 309/PA 312 in Allentown.

 The route followed the Brandywine Creek through Chadds Ford to Lenape, where it ran concurrent with PA 52 to West Chester.
-From here, PA 62 headed north along Pottstown Pike to Pottstown, where it passed through the borough on Hanover Street.
+From here, PA 62 headed north along Pottstown Pike to Pottstown, where it passed through West Chester on Hanover Street.
 The route continued north on Farmington Avenue to Boyertown and ran through Bechtelsville and Barto on its way to Bally.
 PA 62 ran north along present-day PA 100 to Shimerville, where it continued to Allentown.
 A northern section of PA 62 was designated between PA 15 in Wilkes-Barre and US 106/PA 7 (now US 6) in Tunkhannock.
 A year later, PA 62 was realigned at Shimerville to head north through Macungie, Trexlertown, and Fogelsville to its new northern terminus at an intersection with PA 29 (now PA 309) in Pleasant Corners.
 PA 29 replaced the PA 62 designation between Shimerville and Allentown.
 By this time, the route was paved from north of Bally to Macungie.
 The northern section of PA 62 was decommissioned in 1928 and replaced with PA 92 (now PA 309 south of Bowman Creek and PA 29 north of Bowman Creek).
-By 1930, the route was paved between the Delaware border and Chadds Ford and between Macungie and Fogelsville.
+By 1930, the route was paved between the Delaware border and Chadds Ford and between Macungie, and Fogelsville.
 At this time, the road was under construction from Fogelsville to north of Claussville.

 PA 62 was renumbered to PA 100 on June 1, 1932, in order to avoid conflicting with US 62, which was designated in the northwestern part of the state.
 The road was paved between Fogelsville and Pleasant Corners during the 1930s.
 At the Delaware border, PA 100 connected to DE 100, which was designated in 1938.
 By 1953, PA 100 was realigned to its current straight alignment between south of Bechtelsville and Bally, bypassing Bechtelsville and Barto to the east.
 The former alignment is now known as Main Street and Old Route 100.